cjessett/react-roman-numerals/README.md

 # A React Roman numeral converter

 ## Breakdown of my react component
+First I create a new react component with an inititial state of no user input.
 ```javascript
 var Input = React.createClass({
   getInitialState: function () {
     return {userInput: ""};
   },
 ```
+Next I add the function to handle the event of user input.
 ```javascript
 var Input = React.createClass({
   getInitialState: function () {